Panel Discussion on Current and Future Legal Trends

 Many people with addiction and in recovery are unaware of their civil rights under the ADA.
 Common assumotion is that 10% of the population is in recovery.
 Our panelists will discuss current and future trends in civil rights issues and enforcement for people in recovery from substance and opioid use disorders.
 This subject is complex due to developing court cases.
 We will begin promptly at noon.
 Panelists include:

-Gregory is an Assistant U.S. Attorney in the Civil Rights Unit at the United States Attorney’s Office.
+Gregory is a U.S. Attorney in the Civil Rights Unit at the United States Attorney’s Office.
 While Greg enforces all federal civil rights statutes, he has recently focused on the civil rights for individuals in recovery for substance use disorder.
 Prior to working at the U.S. Attorney’s Office, Greg enforced fair housing statutes for HUD.
 Greg is also an instructor at UMass Amherst where he teaches Public Policy.
-He obtained his Ph.D. from UMass Amherst, and his law degree from Northeastern University
+He obtained his Ph.D. from UMass Amherst, and his law degree from Northeastern University.

 Oce has directed the New England ADA Center since 2001 and provides Title I trainings throughout the region.
 She recently provides trainings about how the ADA applies to addiction and recovery for people with addiction to alcohol and in recovery from substance use disorders; as well as for family members of people with addiction and addiction professionals.